 Syphilis is highly contagious when the sore or rash is present.

 Pregnant women who have syphilis can pass on the infection to their baby during pregnancy or at birth.

 Syphilis can also be passed through infected blood.
 However, blood used in blood donations is routinely screened for syphilis in Australia.

-A regular sexual health check-up with your local doctor or sexual health centre can detect syphilis using a blood test.
+A regular sexual health check-up with your local GP (doctor) or sexual health centre can detect syphilis.
 Just ask your doctor or nurse for a test.
-Test results are normally available within a week.

 Syphilis is easy to detect using:

 - a swab test – if there are sores present.